Titles and Affiliations

 Impact

-Modern artificial intelligence (AI) offers a unique opportunity to improve therapeutic outcomes for cancer patients.
-Whereas traditional clinical models for outcome prediction have focused on a narrow set of interpretable biomarkers such as tumor size, grade, hormone receptor status, gene mutations, or overexpression of a small number of genes, modern AI-based approaches can integrate millions of data points from multiple data modalities including radiology images, pathology slides, comprehensive genomic sequencing and clinical variables for improved prediction and prognostication.
+Artificial intelligence (AI) offers a unique opportunity to improve therapeutic outcomes for cancer patients.
+Whereas traditional clinical models for outcome prediction have focused on a narrow set of interpretable biomarkers such as tumor size, grade, hormone receptor status, gene mutations, or overexpression of a small number of genes, AI-based approaches can integrate millions of data points from multiple data modalities including radiology images, pathology slides, comprehensive genomic sequencing and clinical variables for improved prediction and prognostication.
 Unfortunately, most of these new tools continue to be developed in a race-agnostic manner and do not account for race-specific differences in tumor biology.
 AI tools trained and validated using racially homogeneous cohorts exacerbate existing racial disparities in clinical outcomes, where age-adjusted breast-cancer mortality is about 40 percent higher among Black women than among non-Hispanic White women.

 What’s next